funkwerk/antlr-d/README.md

 ﻿# Antlr4DTarget
-The D runtime library for ANTLR 4, mainly a adaption of original Java runtime library.
+The D runtime library for ANTLR 4, mainly an adaption of original Java runtime library.

 This Software is under development but tested on different grammars of [ANTLR version 4.7.1](http://www.antlr.org/) yet.